kotliluk/rachel/README.md

 comparison ("abc" < "def", "a" < "aa").
 If a column is evaluated to null, the only possible condition to return true is "column == null".
 When the inputs have different types, an error is triggered.

+We can use boolean values in selection and theta semijoins with no testing operator (e.g., Relation(BooleanColumn)).
+In theta joins, we need to always use any testing operator (e.g., RelA\[BooleanColumn = true\]RelB).

 - equal (= or ==): 1 = 5.2, StringColumn = "abcd", ...
 - non-equal (!= or <>): 1 != 5.2, StringColumn != "abcd", ...